graphql/graphiql/.changeset/quiet-plums-relax.md

 '@graphiql/react': patch
 ---

-Make `useGraphiQLSettings` the single writer of the `data-theme` attribute (scoped to the GraphiQL container) by dropping a redundant write to `<html>` from the theme store.
+Stop unstyled buttons (`.graphiql-un-styled`) from painting the native `buttonface` background, which ignored the active theme when the OS color scheme differed from it.
+Also make `useGraphiQLSettings` the single writer of the `data-theme` attribute by dropping a redundant `<html>` write from the theme store.